LamAnnieV/ETL-3/README.md

 -  FROM inspections
 -  WHERE type = 'Routine - Unscheduled' AND score is not NULL AND date+business_id+CONVERT(varchar(10),score) <> '201509246485991';

-## Cleaning the Violations Dataset
+## Exploring and Cleaning the Violations Dataset

 **ADD KEY to violations**